LAKE ONTARIO CLIMATOLOGY

 |(7,340 sq. mi)||(393 cu. mi)||(283 ft)||(802 ft)||(712 mi)|

 Recent years have seen some of the most rapid fluctuations in the recorded history of Great Lakes water levels.
-Lake Ontario had a slight decline in water levels beginning in 1998.
-Following this decline, the lakes were characterized by an approximately 17 year span of warmer temperatures, low ice coverage, increased evaporation rates, and decreased runoff.
-An increase in Lake Ontario water levels began in 2014, a year that coincided with a cold air outbreak, low temperatures, extensive ice cover, and high precipitation rates.
-These conditions continued through the end of the decade to reach record highs on several lakes in 2019.
+Lake Ontario had a slight decline in water levels beginning in 1998, but did not remain below average in the decade that followed, as the upper Great Lakes did.
+During this time, the lakes were characterized by an approximately 17 year span of warmer temperatures, low ice coverage, increased evaporation rates, and decreased runoff.
+An increase in water levels on the upper Great Lakes began in 2014, a year that coincided with a cold air outbreak, low temperatures, extensive ice cover, and high precipitation rates.
+These conditions continued through the end of the decade to reach record highs on Lake Ontario in 2017 and 2019.

 Lake levels oscillate on annual cycles and multi-year periods of high and lows (Figure 2).
 The periods of sustained highs and lows are variable in length.
-The Great Lakes, including Lake Ontario, have recently experienced a period of rising water levels, which follows a more than ten-year span of low levels.
+The Great Lakes, including Lake Ontario, have recently experienced a period of rising water levels, which follows a more than ten-year span of low levels on the upper Great Lakes.
 The past decade was the wettest on record and this record precipitation is the primary contributor to the recent rise in lake levels.

 Lake Ontario water levels over the past several decades have behaved differently than the upper Great Lakes.
 This is predominantly because Lake Ontario outflow is regulated by the Moses Saunders Dam.
 This regulation decreases the variability of Lake Ontario water levels.
 This is demonstrated in the figure below, which compares the high variability of water levels on Lake Michigan-Huron, as denoted by the colored annotations, to the relatively low variability of Lake Ontario water levels.
 Prior to the completion of the Moses Saunders Dam in 1958 (noted by a black line in the graph), natural water levels on Lake Ontario were more variable, exhibiting similar highs and lows as the upper Great Lakes.
 Though such regulation significantly reduces the variability of high and low water levels on Lake Ontario, it cannot prevent naturally driven extremes, as seen in recent years (denoted in green on the graph).
 These recent high water surges were mainly driven by extremely high springtime precipitation and snowmelt runoff combined with high inflows from the upper Great Lakes during the wettest decade on record (2010s).
 During this period of excessive water in the lake system, outflow regulation could not prevent Ontario levels from reaching record monthly highs.